| |

 continues to irritate and anger many.

-during World War II.
+World War II.
 The Croat Ustaša, who were overwhelmingly

 Roman Catholic, ultra-nationalist and fascist, outdid the Nazis